 The Titlis Cliff Walk is an elevated suspension bridge – the highest in Europe! – offering fantastic views of the stunning Alpine scenery from a very high altitude.

-The Eiger is a mountain in the Bernese Alps that stands at nearly 4,000 metres above sea level.
+The Eiger is a mountain in the Bernese Alps, standing nearly 4,000 metres above sea level.

-It has a large north face that can make it somewhat intimidating to look at.
+It has a large north face, making it somewhat intimidating to look at.

 This landmark in Switzerland has a chilling reputation due to the number of climbers who have died attempting to climb it.